 Employees are often head-down in the day-to-day operations of the company.
-It can be easy for them to forget what their hard work is contributing towards; the big picture.
-This is why many companies are interested in implementing a strategic planning process.
-Strategic planning processes can be broken down monthly, quarterly and yearly, and they focus on individual, departmental and corporate goals.
+It can be easy for them to forget what their hard work is contributing to the big picture.
+To engage employees in the company, many companies include employees in the strategic planning process.
+Strategic planning processes can be broken down monthly, quarterly, and yearly, and they focus on individual, departmental and corporate goals.

 |3-5 Year Corporate Goal||Quarterly Department Goals (e.g. Marketing)||Quarterly Individual Goals (e.g. Marketing)|

 |Become the leading paper provider for Northeast Law Firms||Understand 3 current paper needs of Northeastern Law Firms||Prospect Northeastern Law Firms + develop persona from pre-existing customer base by conducting 3 interviews|